code-shoily/yog_ex/README.md

 [![Hex Version](https://img.shields.io/hexpm/v/yog_ex.svg)](https://hex.pm/packages/yog_ex)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/yog_ex/)

-A comprehensive **pure Elixir** graph algorithm and network analysis library providing implementations of classic graph algorithms with a functional API.
+Yog is a set of Graph and Network algorithms and data structures implemented in Elixir and packaged as a common API.

-🔷 **Pure Elixir** — It started off as a wrapper around the Gleam [Yog](https://hex.pm/packages/yog) library, YogEx is now fully implemented in Elixir with no external runtime dependencies.
+It started off as a wrapper around the Gleam [Yog](https://hex.pm/packages/yog) library, but now YogEx is now fully implemented in Elixir and a superset of the original Gleam version.

 > [!WARNING]
 > **API Stability**: Until the version reaches `1.0.0`, there may be breaking changes.
 While I'll try my best to keep the API stable, there's no guarantee.
 The primary focus is on **performance**, **documentation**, and **bugfixes**.

 ## Features

-YogEx provides comprehensive graph algorithms organized into focused modules:
+YogEx provides comprehensive graph algorithms organized into modules:

-### 🚀 Core Capabilities
+### Core Capabilities

 **[Pathfinding & Flow](https://hexdocs.pm/yog_ex/Yog.Pathfinding.html)** — Shortest paths (Dijkstra, A*, Bellman-Ford, Floyd-Warshall, Johnson's), maximum flow (Edmonds-Karp), min-cut (Stoer-Wagner), and implicit state-space search for on-demand graphs.